Evidence Level

 What is the recommended dosage of Sodium Phosphate?

-Does Sodium Phosphate interact with medications?
+Does Sodium Phosphate interact with any medications?

 References(2 citations)